Codyaxe/astra-game/frontend/LEADERBOARD_README.md

 ### How to remove it

-Your teammates can clean up test data with these SQL queries:
+You can clean up test data with these SQL queries:

 ```sql
 -- Remove test leaderboard entries